pytorch/opacus/Migration_Guide.md

 This guide will help you update your code from `opacus==0.x` to `opacus==1.x`.

 With the new release we're introducing a slightly different approach to the user-facing library API.
-While heavily based on the old API, updated API better represents abstractions and algorithms used in DP in ML, enabling private training exactly as it's decribed in the papers, with no assumptions or simplicifactions.
+While heavily based on the old API, updated API better represents abstractions and algorithms used in DP in ML, enabling private training exactly as it's described in the papers, with no assumptions or simplifications.
 And in doing so we maintain our focus on high performance training.

 On the downside, however, new API lacks backward compatibility.
 If you've been using older versions of Opacus and want to continue using Opacus 1.0, you'll need to perform certain manual steps.
 In the vast majority of cases the changes required are trivial, but this can vary depending on your exact setup.
 This guide will help you through this process.